-Transport Action Network is a relatively new organisation set up in 2019.
-However, it is run by two people who between them have over 50 years of campaigning experience.
+Transport Action Network was set up in 2019 and is run by six people who between them have a wealth of experience.

-Our purpose is to help support people and groups press for more sustainable transport in England and Wales.
-This involves fighting cuts to bus services, particularly in rural areas, and opposing damaging road schemes and large unsustainable developments.
+OUR PURPOSE is to help local communities press for more sustainable transport in England and Wales.
+This often involves fighting cuts to bus and rail services and active travel provision, and opposing damaging road schemes and large unsustainable developments.
 That's why we are challenging the Government's road building plans.

 Please get in touch if you would like some help and guidance (we can't run your campaign for you unfortunately) or if you would like to network with other like minded people and organisations.
 All our services are free to local campaigners.

-Since then he has held a number of local positions, representing the community and voluntary sector.
-He chaired the partnership bidding for the area around Brighton to become a UNESCO Biosphere Reserve, which was successfully achieved in 2014 (the first in the UK for over 40 years).
+He has been heavily involved in representing the community and voluntary sector and chaired the partnership bidding for the area around Brighton to become a UNESCO Biosphere Reserve.
+This was successfully achieved in 2014 (the first in the UK for over 40 years).
 From 2014 - 2019 he was employed by Campaign for Better Transport to support local groups fighting roads and bus cuts.

 She had a brief interlude from 2012 working for Lush managing their charitable giving, but has now returned to her original passion, supporting local communities campaigning on transport issues.